fabiolarobles1/fabiolarobles1/README.md

 Here you would find a variety of projects (some of them not finished) that I have worked on during the past years.
 You would find groups projects, course projects, personal projects, etc. It may seem a little messy, but what's developing without a liitle of brainstorming right?

+Note: Many Java projects are currently private, since they were individual course projects and they were ordered to be private.
+I am currently working to see which ones I can set public.

 Pinned below are some of my favorite projects!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=fabiolarobles1&theme=blue-green&show_icons=true&count_private=true)